 The department offers the full spectrum of radiation therapy modalities, including:

 - High energy photon and electron beam radiation

 - Stereotactic radiosurgery

 In addition, the department offers more than 50 cancer clinical studies each year.
-Protocols are available for brain, breast, head and neck, gastrointestinal, genitourinary, gynecologic, lung cancers, lymphoma, melanoma and sarcoma.
+Protocols are available for brain, breast, head and neck, gastrointestinal, genitourinary, gynecologic, and lung cancers, as well as lymphoma, melanoma and sarcoma.

-You will be assigned a faculty advisor and mentors throughout this fellowship.
-These individuals will serve as contact points throughout your training.
+You are assigned a faculty adviser and mentors throughout this program.
+These individuals serve as contact points throughout your training.

-Prominent professors visit Mayo Clinic each year.
-They present their work during morning and late afternoon lectures.
-Fellows are encouraged to take full advantage of these opportunities to interact with these experts.
+Prominent professors visit Mayo Clinic each year and present their work during lectures.
+Fellows are encouraged to take full advantage of opportunities to interact with visiting experts.